Two Tickets to Paradise: Reception

-Usage in media
+Covers and usage in media

-Homer Simpson sings a part of this song in the episode of ‘’Homer Loves Flanders’’ by The Simpsons.
+In 1992, the band Faith No More covered parts of the song on their tour for the album Angel Dust.
+Homer Simpson sings a part of this song in the 1994 episode “Homer Loves Flanders” of The Simpsons.

-The track was featured on fictional radio station K-DST in Grand Theft Auto: San Andreas.
+The track was featured on fictional radio station K-DST in 2004 video game Grand Theft Auto: San Andreas.